fauu/Kamite/README.md

 To update, remove the old `kamite` directory and extract the new release package in its place.

+### Windows

+Download the latest release package from the [Releases] page and extract it to the location where you want to keep the program files.
+You can now launch Kamite using `Kamite.exe` inside the extracted directory.

 [Releases]: https://github.com/fauu/Kamite/releases

 ## Launching Kamite

+Kamite can be launched:

-Kamite is launched like any regular program: either using the provided `kamite` executable directly or using a desktop launcher.
+* <u>Linux</u>: either using the `bin/kamite` executable directly or a using desktop launcher.

+* <u>Windows</u>: either using the `Kamite.exe` executable or using the `Kamite.ps1`
+  PowerShell script (the latter provides console output).

 Besides the [config file](#config), Kamite supports configuration through command-line parameters.
 See [Command-line